Risk Warning: Your Capital is at Risk.

 Trading 212 accepts traders from over 100 countries worldwide, including Australia, Japan, Singapore, the UK, Spain, Germany, Netherlands, Poland, Romania, and the UAE.

-The broker does NOT accept customers from some countries like Canada, the US, or China.
+The broker does NOT accept customers from some countries like Canada, the US, or China. (see which brokers & trading apps are available in your country)

 Website and Platform Languages